vuestorefront/vue-storefront/docs/guide/vuex/product-store.md

 # Product Vuex Store

-Product Store is designed to handle all actions related the product data.
-It's responsible for loading the list of products or a single product as well as configuring the configurable products and managing the products attachments.
+The Product Store is designed to handle all actions related product data.
+It's responsible for loading the list of products or a single product as well as configuring the configurable products and managing the product attachments.

-This module works pretty tightly with Elastic Search and operates on the [Product data format](../data/elasticsearch.md)
+This module works pretty tightly with Elasticsearch and operates on the [Product data format](../data/elasticsearch.md)

 ## State